Paving Matroids: Defining Equations and Associated Varieties: Paving matroids with no points of degree greater than

 \subsection{Infinitesimal motion}

-\begin{definition} Consider a collection of vectors $\gamma\in\mathbb{C}^{n}$.
+\begin{definition} Consider $\gamma$ a collection of vectors in $\CC^{n}$.
 Let $X$ denote a specific property.
 We say that it is possible to apply an {\em infinitesimal motion} to $\gamma$ to yield a new collection of vectors satisfying property $X$, if for every $\epsilon>0$, it is feasible to select, for each vector $v\in \gamma$, a vector $\widetilde{v}$ such that $\lVert v-\widetilde{v} \rVert <\epsilon$, ensuring that the new collection of vectors adheres to property $X$.
 Generally, when we use the term {\em infinitesimal}, we are referring to a motion that can be chosen to be arbitrarily close to $0$.
-When discussing an {\em infinitesimal motion} of a $k$-dimensional subspace $S\subset \mathbb{C}^{n}$, we are considering $S$ as an extensor $v_{1}\ldots v_{k}$, and applying an infinitesimal motion to $\{v_{i}:i\in [k]\}$ to obtain another $k$-dimensional subspace corresponding to the extensor with the new vectors. \end{definition}
+When discussing an {\em infinitesimal motion} of a $k$-dimensional subspace $S\subset \mathbb{C}^{n}$, we are considering $S$ as an extensor $v_{1} \cdots v_{k}$, and applying an infinitesimal motion to $\{v_{i}:i\in [k]\}$ to obtain another $k$-dimensional subspace corresponding to the extensor with the new vectors. \end{definition}

+\begin{definition}[Lifting number]\normalfont Recall the notion of $R_{\gamma}$ from Definition~\ref{pav}.
+Let $M$ be an $n$-paving matroid, and let $\gamma$ be a collection of vectors in $V_{\mathcal{C}(M)}$.
+We define the \textit{lifting number} of $\gamma$ as:

-With this notation established, our first main result in this section is the following proposition. \begin{proposition} Let $M$ be an $n$-paving matroid, and let $\gamma$ be a collection of vectors in $V_{\mathcal{C}(M)}$ such that $M_{\gamma}=0$.
-Then, it is possible to perform an infinitesimal motion on the vectors of $\gamma$ such that they belong to $\Gamma_{M}$. \end{proposition}
+\end{definition} With the notation established, our first main result in this section is the following proposition. \begin{proposition} Let $M$ be an $n$-paving matroid, and let $\gamma$ be a collection of vectors in $V_{\mathcal{C}(M)}$ such that $c(M,\gamma)=0$.
+Then, it is possible to perform an infinitesimal motion on the vectors of $\gamma$ and obtain a collection of vectors in $\Gamma_{M}$. \end{proposition}